Integralist/integralist.co.uk/content/posts/laptop-setup.md

 be helpful and use a cached run where I was using `3.7.4` -- which really confused me for a long time!):

+> [!NOTE]
-> Note: now I should say, that if you can use the above example compilation
+> now I should say, that if you can use the above example compilation
 > code, but just run `make clean distclean` first, then do that!
 I suspect I
 > could have done that and Vim would have been compiled with Python `3.7.7` just
 > by using the `--enable-python3interp` flag set.
 I didn't think about that at